Student-led projects reflect Parami emphasis on civic engagement

 Introduction to Federalism

 “Introduction to Federalism” was another youth-led workshop that aimed to educate high school students about the intricacies of federal systems.
-The workshop was meticulously planned with all necessary resources, including engaging lessons, informative slides, challenging quizzes and insightful discussions.
-The project team proactively addressed participant needs such as data connectivity and electricity limitations, to ensure their seamless participation.
-Recordings and additional learning material were shared, catering to students with potential connection or electricity problems.
+The workshop was meticulously planned with all necessary resources, including engaging lessons, informative slides, challenging quizzes, and insightful discussions.
+The project team proactively addressed participant needs, such as data connectivity and power limitations, to ensure their seamless participation.
+Recordings and additional learning materials were shared to accommodate students with potential connectivity or power issues.
 Through their deliberate preparations, the workshop fostered a supportive learning environment and successfully equipped its participants with a deeper understanding of federalism.
+Learn more about the Introduction to Federalism project.

 Pyan Tone Kya Mal

 “Pyan Tone Kya Mal” project team embarked on a two-pronged mission to raise awareness and inspire action on waste management.
 Recognizing the country’s growing waste problem, we focused on different approaches in two key cities: Yangon and Taunggyi.
 These various approaches include championing the popular 3R - Reduce, Reuse, and Recycle method through a captivating short video as a public awareness tool, interviewing individuals to gain further insights and concerns, equipping participants with the knowledge and tools to become advocates for sustainable waste management practices, introducing the concept of “systems thinking” which encourages understanding how different elements of an issue interconnect and fostering a holistic approach to waste management.
 This comprehensive youth-led approach serves as an encouraging stepping stone towards a cleaner, more sustainable future.
+Learn more about the Pyan Tone Kya Mal project.

 Ctrl + Alt + Literate: Mastering Social Media

-With the creative project’s name, “Ctrl + Alt + Literate: Mastering Social Media” culminated in a series of activities for young people in Mandalay, Myanmar.
-The project targeted a crucial age ground - 12-18 year olds - and aimed to equip them with the tools to become responsible and informed digital citizens.
-An in-person was held to provide a platform for participants to delve into key media literacy topics.
+The creative project’s name, “Ctrl + Alt + Literate: Mastering Social Media,” culminated in a series of activities for young people in Mandalay, Myanmar.
+The project targeted a crucial age group - 12-18 year olds - and aimed to equip them with the tools to become responsible and informed digital citizens.
+An in-person event was held to provide a platform for participants to delve into key media literacy topics.
 The areas covered were data security, algorithms, fact-checking, and the rights and responsibilities associated with being a digital citizen.
-Recognizing the limitations of a physical workshop, the project complemented it with an online session featuring interactive fact-checking guides and media analysis exercises, which welcomed 4 foreign youth participants as well.
-By equipping participants with the ability to navigate the digital world effectively, the project helped nurture a generation of informed and engaged citizens.
+Recognizing the limitations of a physical workshop, the project complemented it with an online session featuring interactive fact-checking guides and media analysis exercises, which also welcomed 4 foreign youth participants.
+By equipping participants to navigate the digital world effectively, the project helped nurture a generation of informed and engaged citizens.
+Learn more about the Ctrl + Alt + Literate project.

 Comments